 A few months ago we took a group of Scouts to a week-long camp in the Lake District.

-I was a scout as a boy and loved it so much, and learned so much, that when I ‘grew up’ (for those who know me, please stop sniggering) I became a Scout Leader to give something back.
+I was a scout as a boy and loved it so much, and learned so much, that when I grew up I became a Scout Leader to give something back.

 One day at the camp I was getting frustrated that we’d scheduled activities for every minute of the day, without any breathing spaces, so I suggested the scouts have a ‘Do What You Like’ day.